How long should we stay in Cambodia?

 Welcome to an unforgettable adventure in the heart of Cambodia’s rich cultural heritage!
 When exploring the wonders of Siem Reap, we believe that time is your best friend.
 That’s why we highly recommend dedicating a minimum of 4 days to truly immerse yourself in the archaeological sites, breathtaking landscapes, and the captivating Khmer culture.

-Our expertly curated itinerary includes 3 days of exploration at your own pace, with the flexibility to choose from various ticket options.
+A great practice is to buy the 3 days pass for an exploration at your own pace.
+But you have the flexibility to choose from various ticket options.
 You can opt for a single-day pass at just $37, a 3-day pass for $62 (valid for 10 days), or go all-in with a 7-day pass for $72 (valid for 1 month).
 Plus, we have some great news for families – children under the age of 12 can enjoy these incredible experiences for free, though proof of age may be requested.

 To make the most of your visit, consider purchasing your ticket after 5 pm and rushing to catch the mesmerizing sunset over the temples.
 And here’s the best part – if you arrive after 5:30 pm, it won’t be deducted from your day pass!
 It’s all about maximizing your Siem Reap adventure while showing the utmost respect for the Khmer culture.